Multi Delivery Web Application Mode

 Even though the definition uses /hst:hst, the prod virtual host group node will be bootstrapped below /hst:mysiteproject.

-Your site web application must declare a dependency on org.onehippo.cms7.hst.toolkit-resources.addon:hst-addon-hcm-site, which uses this mechanism to ensure that the basic structure of the HST configuration is bootstrapped below the designated root node.
+Your delivery web application must declare a dependency on org.onehippo.cms7.hst.toolkit-resources.addon:hst-addon-hcm-site, which uses this mechanism to ensure that the basic structure of the HST configuration is bootstrapped below the designated root node.

 Multiple Webfile Bundles

-In order to keep the web files of each site web application separate, each site web application must define its own web file bundle.
+In order to keep the web files of each delivery web application separate, each delivery web application must define its own web file bundle.
 The name of the web file bundle is determined through the corresponding definition in the web files artifact, typically src/main/resources/hcm-config/main.yaml:

 definitions: webfilebundle: mysiteproject